What should you do once you have become a victim of a crime?

 Q: What can I do about annoying or threatening phone calls?

-A: If you become a victim of annoying phone calls, you should report them to the police department.
+A: If you become a victim of repeated annoying phone calls from someone, you can contact the police department for an incident report.
 Your phone company may be able to assist in tracking the origin of the calls if they have a police report number.

 If you become a victim of threatening phone calls, report them to the police department.
 Law enforcement takes threatening calls seriously, and so should you, especially if you are in a battering relationship or have been the victim of domestic violence.